exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ### Useage:
-For a detailed description and step-by-step walk through of carrying out analysis using ECPT, refer to the [supplementary methods section](Link to appendix).
+For a detailed description and step-by-step walk through of carrying out analysis using ECPT, refer to Appendix 1.

 &nbsp;